jeremiah-c-leary/vhdl-style-guide/docs/configuring_procedure_call_statement_rules.rst

        [ formal_part => ] actual_part

 There are separate rules for the structure of the constraint and the indenting.
-Both rules are required to ensure proper formatting of concurrent procedure call statements.
+Both rules are required to ensure proper formatting of procedure call statements.

 There are several options to the structure rules: